 It is almost time for dinner.
 You switch the oven on and start to prep a tasty family supper.
 But…what is that smell?
 There is nothing like the acrid smell of a smoking oven to make you reach for your phone and order a takeaway, instead.

 There are a number of things that can cause a smoking oven.
-Here, we will take a look at some of the most common causes and discover solutions that will not only prevent you from resorting to fast loans, but will also help you to get back to smoke-free cooking in no time at all.
+Here, we will take a look at some of the most common causes and discover solutions that will not only prevent you from resorting to emergency loans but will also help you to get back to smoke-free cooking in no time at all.

 Take a good look inside your oven…